Best Management Practices

 Proper implementation of BMPs really does make a difference!
 DO

 This silt fence is properly installed.
 You can see that the fence is well secured.
 The posts are metal T-posts, there is a supporting wire structure, and the fence is buried.
 Also, this silt fence has been well maintained.
 The build up of silt and soil has been cleared so that the fence can continue to function properly.

 These inlets are very well protected, using techniques and materials suited to the construction activities and inlet locations.

 Entrances to construction sites should be lined with rip-rap free of loose soil.
-Once the soil covers the rip-rap this Best Management Practice no longer works properly and the rip-rap should be moved around until on the surface once again.
+Once the soil covers the rip-rap this BMP no longer works properly so additional rip-rap should be added.
 To keep workers from entering and exiting at different locations, a fence could be placed around the perimeter of the construction site.
 DON'T

 Concrete should never be washed out onto the ground or streets.
-The best alternative would be to contain the left over concrete, let dry, and then dispose of the dried concrete at the landfill.
+The best alternative would be to contain the leftover concrete, let dry, and then dispose of the dried concrete at a landfill.
 DON'T

 Building materials that are not intended to be exposed to the environment, such as this wire mesh and steel rebar, should be covered and off the ground.
 DON'T

 If the construction site slopes toward the street, a silt fence should line the outer perimeter to keep soil off the street and workers from entering the site at any location.
 The soil that enters into the street needs to be placed back onto the construction site to avoid being deposited into nearby playa lakes.
 DON'T

 Large stockpiles of dirt should have a silt fence around the entire perimeter.
 If the stockpile of dirt is not scheduled to be disturbed for a long time, some sort of cover (mulch, seeding, turf blankets, etc.) should be placed over it to avoid erosion by wind and rain.
 DON'T